 Deductibility of Executive Compensation.
-The Compensation Committee has determined, where practical, to maximize the tax deductibility of compensation payments to our executive officers under Section 162(m) of the Code and the regulations thereunder.
+The Compensation Committee has determined, where practical, to maximize the tax deductibility of compensation payments to our executive officers under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code") and the regulations thereunder.
 Section 162(m) imposes an annual individual limit of \$1 million on the deductibility of our compensation payments to executives.
 Specified compensation is excluded for this purpose, including performance-based compensation, provided that certain conditions are satisfied.
 In this regard payments to our executives are not generally designed to satisfy such requirements.
 The Compensation Committee may, however, authorize payments to executives that may not be fully deductible if it believes such payments are in our interests and that of our stockholders.

 Other Tax and Accounting Implications.
 The American Jobs Creation Act of 2004 affects the tax rules applicable to nonqualified deferred compensation arrangements.
-The Company believes that it is operating in good faith compliance with these statutory provisions and all subsequent regulatory authority and that the employment agreements of all of our executive officers and the 2009 Equity Incentive Plan comply with Section 409A of the Code.
+We believe that we are operating in good faith compliance with these statutory provisions and all subsequent regulatory authority and that the employment agreements of all of our executive officers and the 2009 Equity Incentive Plan comply with Section 409A of Internal Revenue Code.